Chinese Music 音乐 yīn yuè

 China has a strong historical tradition in music even though she has now embraced the modern ‘Western’ style of music too.
+These days you can hear a very diverse range of music in China.
 Music has also been an essential part of the Chinese opera tradition.
 The character for 'music' 乐 yuè is written the same as lè ‘happy’, surely demonstrating a harmonious connection.

-Traditionally the musical instruments are placed into categories based on the material they are made from:
+Traditionally the Chinese musical instruments are placed into categories based on the material they are made from:

 |Metal||Bells; gongs (luo) and cymbals (bo) are often used in Beijing Opera music|